 Cutting to the Root of your Milwaukee Drain Cleaning Problem

-Removing Tree Roots with West Allis Plumbing Services
+Removing Tree Roots with Plumbing Services in Southeast Wisconsin

 A tree’s mission is to compete for resources keeping it alive.
 With a tall trunk, sprawling branches, and broad leaves or dense needles, it grows upwards and outwards to compete for sunlight.
 Sometimes trees will grow out sideways over riverbanks to absorb some less-competitive light.
 The shorter and less expansive trees are literally left in the shadow of their taller neighbors, and thus have a lower chance of surviving and producing successful seeds.

 The same process occurs underground, only instead of competing for sunlight, the trees compete for water and nutrients.
 Underground root systems generally contain significantly more mass and a broader area than the entire above-ground tree.
 Beneath the surface of any wooded area a battle rages as trees and plants slowly and silently fight for resources.

 Massive roots give way to feeder roots and root hairs which can penetrate the tiniest of openings.
 Sometimes the roots themselves will damage their way into your pipes by separating connected pieces or causing breakages.
 For the luckiest trees, getting part of their root system into sewer drain pipes provides an ideal water supply.
 Nearby homeowners are not so lucky.

 Roto-Rooter's Milwaukee plumbing services utilize a number of different methods for removing tree roots from drains.
 Modern technological innovation has yielded “high-pressure water jetting,” allowing fine root hairs (along with the grime and debris collecting around them) to be blasted away, but to date, the most effective method for removing large masses of roots remains the Roto-Rooter Machine.